Peaky Blinders (TV series): Production

 Peaky Blinders was created and written by Steven Knight.
 Screen Yorkshire provided funding for the production through the Yorkshire Content Fund, ensuring that the majority of the show was filmed in Yorkshire as part of the deal.
 Linguists were not hired in the production to assist in the show, leading to the Romani Gypsies in the earlier series frequently speaking broken Romanian (as opposed to Romani).
+This series shot in 1.85:1 576i SD, which is rented by BBC Two.
+All seasons of the show using main scenes at Small Heath/Industrial Area in Birmingham.
+The series was filmed at North Light Film Studios in Huddersfield for series 1 to 4 (at the outskirts of Leeds), with the series is transferred to Space Studios Manchester in West Gorton for seasons 5 & 6 as part of an out-of-Leeds production plan.
+With the move from Huddersfield also comes a move from BlueBolt to Dupe VFX as the visual effects provider.
+Series 5 & 6 now shot in 2.10:1 1080i 4K UHD.

 Series 1

 The first series was filmed in Birmingham, Bradford, Dudley, Leeds, Liverpool, and Port Sunlight.
 Railway sequences were filmed between Keighley and Damems, using carriages from the Ingrow Museum of Rail Travel (owned by Vintage Carriages Trust), and carriages owned by the Lancashire and Yorkshire Railway Trust.
 Many of the scenes for the show were filmed at the Black Country Living Museum.
 Steven Knight, Stephen Russell and Toby Finlay all had writing credits on the series.

 Ulster-born, New Zealand-raised Sam Neill enlisted the help of Northern Irish actors James Nesbitt and Liam Neeson to help him recover his lost Northern Irish accent for the role of C.I.
 Campbell.
 In the end, he had to tone down the accent since the series was marketed in the United States.